 Deborah Chasteen (B.A., English, U. South Carolina) spent years creating advertising design and copy for many publications, but coveted editorial space.
 Thus she began freelancing.
 The Knight Health program supports Deb's goals: sharing science's benefits and wonder through accessible writing, and working for social justice.

-Aaron Hale is a first-year health and medical journalism student and the senior reporter for UGA's faculty/staff newspaper Columns.
-He earned his bachelor's degree from the University of North Carolina at Chapel Hill in 2004 and subsequently worked for The Naples Daily News in Naples, Fla., and The Times, of Gainesville, Ga., before beginning his tenure at UGA.
+Aaron Hale is a second-year graduate journalism student and the senior reporter for UGA's faculty/staff newspaper Columns.
+He earned his bachelor's degree from the University of North Carolina at Chapel Hill in 2004 and subsequently worked for The Naples Daily News in Naples, Fla., and The Times, of Gainesville, Ga., before coming to work at UGA.

 Andrew Lowndes graduated from the University of Wisconsin-Madison in 2012 with a bachelor of science degree in biology, specializing in neurobiology.
 As a journalist he hopes to make complex principles more accessible by bridging the communication gap between the world of science and the general public.